 The Office of Research is pleased to announce the availability of funding to support specific expenses for dissertation research.
 Awards are made competitively to doctoral students to pursue dissertation research.
-Support is not available from the University Research Council for master's thesis research or alternative exit projects.
+Support is not available from the Office of Research for master's thesis research or alternative exit projects.

 (The two requirements below must be met prior to submitting an application.)

-A doctoral student may receive only one dissertation research award during her or his tenure at Cleveland State University.
+A doctoral student may receive only one DRA during her or his tenure at Cleveland State University.
 An award is made with the understanding that:

 Acceptance of an award signifies the intent of the doctoral student to complete his or her doctoral degree at Cleveland State University.

 The awarded funds must be expended within the twelve months following the date the funds are awarded.
 Before work can begin on projects that involve the study of humans or animals, awardees must obtain approval from the Institutional Review Board or the Institutional Animal Care and Use Committee.
-Questions regarding these issues should be directed to the Office of Sponsored Programs & Research (OSPR).
+Questions regarding these issues should be directed to the Sponsored Programs & Research Services(SPRS).

 The University Research Council exercises no direction or supervision over the details of the activities to be performed, but it does require adherence to the original objectives and purposes of the proposal and submission of a final report.
-No later than 30 days after the termination date of the award, the awardee must submit a final report to the Director of Sponsored Programs and Research.
+No later than 30 days after the termination date of the award, the awardee must submit a final report as a pdf-attachment firstname.lastname@example.org AND email@example.com.
 The report should present in detail the accomplishments of the project including a summary of findings as well as all dissemination activities, such as articles, presentations, etc. Finally, the awardee needs to assess the extent to which the outcomes and expectations indicated in the proposal were met.

 Any publication (dissertation, report, journal article, etc.) resulting from a DRA must carry an acknowledgment that the project was carried out with support from the Cleveland State University Dissertation Research Award Program.